US: Several police officers shot in Philadelphia | DW | 14.08.2019

 The situation was described as "active and ongoing."
 Sergeant Eric Gripp confirmed on Twitter that at least one suspect had fired at police and that six officers had been injured.

-According to local newspaper The Philadelphia Inquirer, quoting police sources, the shooting began when officers arrived at a house to serve a warrant.
+According to local newspaper The Philadelphia Inquirer, quoting police sources, the shooting began when officers arrived at a house to serve a warrant related to narcotics.
 Police Commissioner Richard Ross told the Inquirer that two officers remained trapped inside the house.

 Police told the paper that one of the suspects inside the house had livestreamed the incident on Facebook.

 Residents from nearby streets were evacuated.
 Temple University tweeted that its Health Sciences Center Campus, located in the area of the shooting, was on lockdown.
-The university told students in the campus to shelter in place.
+The university told students in the campus to take shelter.

 A massive police presence, with dozens of police cars and officers, many of them with their guns drawn, could be seen in images from local media outlets.
 Witnesses said they heard multiple gunshots.